-Insects Horse flies were my worst enemy on the trip, though Robin and Mark seemed impervious.
-Cycling at dusk seemed to be the worst time to attract them, so bring insect repellent.
+Insects Horse flies were my worst enemy, though Robin and Mark seemed impervious.
+Cycling at dusk seemed to be the prime time to attract them, so bring insect repellent.

 Only once did we have an issue with mosquitoes.
 At about 9 p.m. on the deck at Poonamalie Lock they descended in a flurry, but were gone the next day, never to be seen again.

 Power and Water We had power every night except at Poonamalie Lock.
 If you want power there, dock along the blue strip.
 Our onboard battery provided enough power for lights and a fan.
-And the burners were propane, so we could still cook.
-We refilled our water at Westport, and it was super easy to do.
+The burners were propane, so we could still cook.
+We refilled our water at Westport, and it was easy to do.

 The Deck There is a canvas-covered top deck for shade, and a big sun deck in front.